amaterasu-/nonrec-make/Readme.embedded.txt

 ## Script tests

 Script tests allow more complicated testing of built targets.
-For example you can test multitple different arguments or multiple different calls of your built executables.
+For example you can test multiple different arguments or multiple different calls of your built executables.

 Script tests require an interpreter - eg a shell or script